Militant in Liverpool: Policies of the Liverpool District Labour Party

-In 1982, Liverpool District Labour Party adopted militant policies for the city.
+In 1982, Liverpool District Labour Party adopted Militant policies for the city.
 It adopted the slogan "Better to break the law than break the poor" which had been the slogan of the Poplar council in the East End of London in 1919–20 and was to appear on the Liverpool City Council's banner in 1984–5.

-The Labour Party said cuts to the Rate Support Grant for the city were unfair and argued that £30 million had been "stolen" from Liverpool by Prime Minister Margaret Thatcher's government.
-Prominent Liverpool Militant supporters Derek Hatton and Tony Mulhearn argued that the minority Labour Council of 1980 should have attempted to set an illegal "deficit budget", spending money on the needs of the people of Liverpool, even if it exceeded the council's income, and it should demand that central government return the "stolen" money to balance the books.
+The Labour Party said cuts to the Rate Support Grant for the city were unfair, and argued that £30 million had been stolen from Liverpool by Prime Minister Margaret Thatcher's government.
+Prominent Liverpool Militant supporters Derek Hatton and Tony Mulhearn argued that the minority Labour Council of 1980 should have attempted to set an illegal "deficit budget", spending money on the needs of the people of Liverpool even if it exceeded the council's income, and that it should demand that central government return the funding they believed had been stolen—via budget decreases and penalties—in order to balance the city budget.